FH-Potsdam/eingabe-ausgabe/_data/social-media-posts.md

 - What is the right visualisation type for my data?
 - What kind of tool should be used?

-The aim is to explor the basics of web technologies, user experience and online communication with data visualisation in mind.
+The aim is to explore the basics of web technologies, user experience and online communication with data visualisation in mind.

 Jump right [into our surveys](https://interface.fh-potsdam.de/eingabe-ausgabe/crowdsourcing/)
 Follow us on [Twitter](https://twitter.com/EingabeAusgabe) or [Facebook](https://www.facebook.com/pages/EingabeAusgabe/384989714999374)

 Your help would be highly appreciated.
 Yours
-Alvaro, Anna, Christian, Christin, Emil, Fabian, Felix, Hong, Isabell, Jasper, Jolanta, Julian, Kevin, Lilli, Oskar and Tino.
+Alvaro, Anna, Christian, Christin, Emil, Fabian, Fabian, Felix, Hong, Isabell, Jasper, Jolanta, Julian, Kevin, Lilli, Oskar and Tino.

 ------